stephencweiss/stephencharlesweiss.com/content/blog/2019-07-31/state-reducer-usereducer.md

 tags: ['react','redux','reducer','action','payload']
 ---

-To date, I’ve struggled to understand reducers.
+To date, I've struggled to understand reducers.
 Terms like reducers, actions, dispatch, all blurred together and even though I could use, and in some cases, extend the redux store on some projects, I never understood all of the pieces.

-Despite reading the hooks documentation on `useReducer`, the pieces didn’t click until I read Robin Wieruch’s two-part tutorial on reducers.<sup>1, 2, 3</sup>
+Despite reading the hooks documentation on `useReducer`, the pieces didn't click until I read Robin Wieruch's two-part tutorial on reducers.<sup>1, 2, 3</sup>

-So, what’s exactly going on?
+So, what's exactly going on?

 ## useReducer
 The `useReducer` returns a tuple `[state, dispatch]` and takes three arguments, `reducer`, `initialArg`, and `init`.
 Note: `init` is optional and used for lazy initialization - more on that in a minute.